jhercher/avh-hack24-csv2rdf-mapping/Readme.md

 ```

-## Mapping Choices
+## Ontology Reuse
 These mapping choices are preliminary and only used as an example.
-They might be changed in the future.
+They might change in the future.

 Each row of the CSV file can be referred to with its id (`Whitness_id`), therefore this is the Object of interest we can model as oa:Annotation of the [openannotation ontology](https://www.w3.org/ns/oa#).
 The `oa:hasTarget` property is used to link the Annotation for viewing in the newspaper. `oa:bodyValue` contains the OCR text of each withness.
 Dublin core is used to describe the metadata of the publication that contains the poem and its annotation, hence we use `dc:title` for the title of the newspaper and `dc:partOf` to link the Annotation to the cluster of annotations.
-The provernance ontology may be used in the future to model provernance of the OCR and annotation  creation process.
+The [provernance ontology](https://www.w3.org/ns/prov#) may be used in the future to model provernance of the OCR and annotation creation process.
 As of now  `prov:createdBy` only contains the URI of the viraltexts.org website.

-## Cool URIs don't change
+## Stable identifiers

+Stable URIs are important for the long term access to the data [^3].
 To create stable URIs the [w3id](https://w3id.org/) service can be used.
 Just follow the instructions on the [w3id website](https://w3id.org/) and create a .htaccess file to redirect requests to the https://w3id.org/viraltexts/resource/<id>` to the actual server.

  ```bash